whole-communities-whole-health/hornsense-study-admin-docs/README.md

 # Hornsense Platform Usage
 This documentation is for research study admins who use the Hornsense platform to track participants in a research study.
-These instructions are not comprehensive and instead only cover regularly used parts of the platform.
+These instructions are not comprehensive and instead only cover regularly confused parts of the platform.

 ## Table of Contents
 This is organized into two main sections: